Measurement-Driven Early Warning of Reliability Breakdown in 5G NSA Railway Networks: Introduction

 While 5G NSA provides high data rates, its dual-connectivity architecture, which couples the Long-Term Evolution (LTE) eNodeB and 5G New Radio (NR) gNodeB, introduces additional control-plane complexity.
 Frequent link switching between the master and secondary nodes may trigger signaling bursts, configuration failures, or transient disconnections during mobility.
 These structural dynamics make predictive reliability control a central challenge in realizing mission-critical 5G systems.

 Despite the rapid deployment of commercial 5G non-standalone (NSA) networks, numerous empirical studies have revealed that their real-world performance often falls short of the theoretical promises of reliability.
-Measurements across different urban environments show that 5G networks still suffer from non-negligible packet loss and latency fluctuations when compared with mature LTE networks~\cite{Xu2020_SIGCOMM5G, Narayanan2020_WWW5G}.
+Measurements across different urban environments show that 5G networks still suffer from non-negligible packet loss and latency fluctuations when compared with mature LTE networks~\cite{Xu2020_SIGCOMM5G}.
 Such discrepancies are particularly pronounced in high-mobility scenarios, where frequent cell handovers lead to transient disconnections and unstable throughput.
 Our previous field experiments along the Taipei Metro confirmed this phenomenon: packet losses and excessive latency events predominantly occurred near station areas with intensive handover activities~\cite{Lin2022_VTC5GMetro}.
 By analyzing lower-layer signaling messages captured via MobileInsight~\cite{Li2016_MobiComMobileInsight}, we identified that handover-related events are the dominant contributors to reliability degradation in 5G NSA networks.
+From a 6G viewpoint, early radio link failure (RLF) warning can be regarded as \emph{device-side network sensing} that supports sensing-assisted mobility control.
+In this context, mobile devices can be viewed as distributed sensing nodes that continuously monitor network reliability under high-mobility conditions.

 To mitigate these reliability issues, several studies have explored device-side enhancements to improve the stability of 5G connectivity in railway environments.
-Most of the previous solutions use recovery mechanisms~\cite{Liu2024_M2HO, An2023_Octopus} to maintain redundant connections and avoid unnecessary handovers, thereby reducing packet loss and latency.
-Nevertheless, such methods remain inherently reactive, as they attempt to recover from reliability degradation after it has occurred, without the capability to foresee impending radio link failures (RLFs).
-In mission-critical railway systems, this lack of early-warning mechanisms poses a persistent risk because communication outages could still occur before mitigation procedures are triggered.
+Most prior solutions rely on recovery mechanisms~\cite{Liu2024_M2HO, An2023_Octopus} to maintain redundant connections and avoid unnecessary handovers, thereby reducing packet loss and latency.
+While such operational studies provide important insights into failure handling and recovery in commercial 5G deployments, they remain fundamentally reactive because mitigation is triggered only after degradation has emerged.
+In contrast, this work focuses on the complementary problem of \emph{seconds-ahead early warning} using lightweight radio features on commercial devices.
+The goal of this paper is therefore not to replace failure recovery mechanisms, but to quantify the feasibility and operating trade-offs of predictive warning before reliability breakdown occurs.